SurajSonawane2415/MazeBlaze/documention/README.md

-In it we have stored the direction that the bot takes to reach a node.
+In it, we have stored the direction that the bot takes to reach a node.